pendulum-project/ntpd-rs/README.md

  - `test-binaries` contains a number of simple NTP servers that can be used for testing (see below).
  - `ntp-os-clock` contains the unsafe code needed to interface with system clocks.
  - `ntp-udp` contains the unsafe code needed to deal with timestamping on the network layer.
+ - `ntpd` contains the entrypoints for all our binaries

 All unsafe code is contained within the `ntp-os-clock` and `ntp-udp` packages, which are kept as small as possible.
 All interfaces exposed by these crates should be safe.
 For a more detailed description of how ntpd-rs is structured, see the [development documentation](DEVELOPMENT.md).